 The Atlantic Hotel, Jersey

-In a 1930s-inspired building, the Atlantic Hotel is set just above St Ouen’s Bay in Jersey.
+In a 1930s-inspired building, the Atlantic Hotel is set just above St Ouen’s Bay in Jersey (not technically part of Britain but the British Isles, which is as good as).
 Classic, subtle nautical style makes up the interior, while outside there are six acres of private gardens and a pool overlooking the coast.
-With a health club and Michelin-starred restaurant, The Atlantic is a luxury getaway in one of Britain’s most impressive locations.
+With a health club and Michelin-starred restaurant, The Atlantic is a luxury getaway in one of the Channel Islands’ most impressive locations.
 Go to The Atlantic Hotel’s website to see more.

 The Pig on the Beach, Dorset